AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/README.md

 ### Running the docker container

-For the authoring tool to run in a docker container, MongoDB and CQL-to-ELM docker containers must be linked.
+For the Authoring Tool to run in a docker container, MongoDB and CQL-to-ELM docker containers must be linked.
 The following commands run the necessary containers, with the required links and exposed ports:

 ```bash
 docker run --name cat-cql2elm -d cqframework/cql-translation-service:v2.1.0